-Both, mexican traditional preparations and contemporary mexican dishes can be noticed by the way they mix flavors and textures, creating astonishing dishes that are very difficult to replicate if the techniques are not mastered and the right ingredients are not available.
-Our cuisine represents social uses, cultural expression and human links from our culture.
-It is also a way to understand its reality and ordinariness through the taste.
+Both traditional Mexican and contemporary Mexican dishes are notable for the way they mix flavors and textures, creating astonishing dishes that are very difficult to replicate if the techniques are not mastered, and the right ingredients are not available.

-Mexico is the mother of some of the best ingredients in the world and there is a wide existing diversity of products that allows every region to have its own particular culinary richness.
-As it was affirmed by the famous novohispanic writer, Sor Juana Inés de la Cruz, when she said she lived in the “rich America”[…] where the daily sustenance is almost gifted, so nowhere else Mother Earth is that flaunted”.
+Mexico is home to some of the best ingredients in the world.
+There is a wide existing diversity of products that allows every region to have its particular culinary richness.
+As it was affirmed by the famous Hispanic writer, Sor Juana Inés de la Cruz, when she said she lived in the “rich America”[…] where the daily sustenance is almost gifted, so nowhere else Mother Earth is that flaunted”.

-Speaking about gastronomy in our country is also telling diversity, history, and tradition, as well as identifying the endemic products of Mexico which are so iconic; such as corn, chili, and chocolate.
+Speaking about gastronomy in our country also tells a story of diversity, history, and tradition, as well as identifying the endemic products of Mexico which are so iconic, such as corn, chili, and chocolate.